wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 {% include note.html content= "Currently, if your service **is onboarded** to VMware Cloud services, direct ingestion by using the Wavefront Output Plugin for Telegraf is not supported.
 For best performance, use a Wavefront proxy. " %}

+## August 2023

+We made improvements to the following integrations in August 2023:

+* Kubernetes:
+  * We added support for Kubernetes setup when your Operations for Applications service **is onboarded** to VMware Cloud services.
+  * We now support a number of integrations on Kubernetes.
+The list includes: Cassandra, Ceph, Envoy Proxy, etcd, Fluentd, Kafka, NVIDIA, Rabbit MQ, and Redis.

+  For the latest list of integrations, see [Integrations Supported for Onboarded Subscriptions](integrations_onboarded_subscriptions.html).

 ## July 2023

 We made improvements to the following integrations in July 2023:

 * Google Cloud Platform:
   * You can select to ingest Google Cloud Platform histogram metrics and filter these metrics by their Google Cloud Platform grouping functions such as **Count**, **Mean**, and **Standard Deviation**.
-To do so, when you register or edit your Google Cloud Platform integration, enable **Histogram** metrics ingestion, select **Custom** and select to ingest certain histogram metrics based on the listed Google Cloud Platform grouping functions.
+To do so, when you register or edit your Google Cloud Platform integration, ena, ble **Histogram** metrics ingestion, select **Custom** and select to ingest certain histogram metrics based on the listed Google Cloud Platform grouping functions.
 When you select a grouping function, only the histogram metrics with the respective grouping function will be ingested.
 If you deselect all check boxes, all histogram metrics will be ingested.
   * You can now select to ingest Google Cloud Run metrics.
 To do so, when you register or edit your Google Cloud Platform integration, in the **Categories to fetch** section, select **Custom** and select the **Cloud Run** check box.
 * Amazon Web Services - You can now select to ingest Amazon Web Services Usage metrics.
 To do so, when you register or edit your CloudWatch integration, in the **Products** section, select **Custom** and select the **AWS Usage** check box.
 * Kafka - Updated the setup steps and instructions.
 You can now set up the integration and the Kubernetes Metrics Collector by using the Observability for Kubernetes Operator.